LIT-Protocol/vincent-smart-account-signer/README.md

 ┌─────────────────────────────────────────────────────────────────────┐
 │                              USER SIDE                              │
 ├─────────────────────────────────────────────────────────────────────┤
 │ 1a.
-Create Smart Account (ZeroDev/Kernel OR Crossmint)              │
+Create Smart Account                                            │
 │ 1b.
 Or use the Vincent Agent PKP as an EOA signer (EOA mode)        │ │ 2.
-Setup Vincent Agent PKP for delegated signing to a specific      │ │    Vincent app and its abilities (Aave smart account ability)       │ │ 3.
+Setup Vincent Agent PKP for delegated signing to a specific      │ │    Vincent app and its abilities (Aave smart account ability)       │ │ 3a.
 Add Vincent PKP as authorized signer in smart account           │ └────────────────────────┬────────────────────────────────────────────┘
                          │ Account Context / Session Data
                          ▼